dnorton/dev-notes/atom-io.md

 + I used this to fix a problem with duplicate keymap shortcuts
 ```
-You can change it by going into "${ATOM_HOME}/packages/emmet/keymaps" and editing "emmet.cson".
+change it by going into "${ATOM_HOME}/packages/emmet/keymaps" and editing "emmet.cson".
 I simply changed mine to "ctrl-alt-m".
 ```

 ## References